ArchipelagoMW/Archipelago/worlds/generic/docs/triggers_en.md

     - This can be any option from any category defined in the YAML file in either root or a game section.
 - `option_result` specifies the value of the option that activates this trigger.
     - Example: `15`
-    - Each trigger must be used for exactly one option result.
-If you would like the same thing to occur with multiple results, you would need multiple triggers for this.
+    - Each normal trigger must be used for exactly one option result.
+If you would like the same thing to occur with multiple conditions, you would need multiple triggers for this, or use the advanced trigger options outlined below in "Advanced Trigger Options".
 - `options` is where you define what will happen when the trigger activates.
 This can be something as simple as ensuring another option also gets selected or placing an item in a certain location.
 It is possible to have multiple things happen in this section.